Vishal01Mehra/OpencvJetsonNano/README.md

 # OpencvJetsonNano
-Opencv build Script for Jetson nano with GPU and CUDA Suport.
+Opencv build Script for Jetson nano with GPU and CUDA Support.

 Building for:
 * Jetson Nano